kirarpit/the-odd-blog/minimal-mistakes/_posts/2017-10-06-ethereum-mining-in-india.md

 ---
 title: "Ethereum Mining in India"
-description: "A guide to mine Ethereum in India"
+description: "A guide to mine Ethereum in India 2017"
 tags: [crypto, ethereum, mining, crypto-mining]
 ---

 TL;DR:
-If you are only interested in checking out the mining rig’s configuration then refer the table below.
+If you're only interested in checking out the mining rig’s configuration then refer the table below.
 It contains elaborated details about each and every component required to make the system and the prices at which I bought them in India.
 Or, if you're just interested in knowing whether it's profitable to mine Ethereum in India then click [here](#nope).

 [PCPartPicker Part List](https://in.pcpartpicker.com/list/hdH2vV){:target="_blank"}